Dear reader of ADxS.org, please excuse the disruption.

 Mammals react differently to stress.
 Some react more with attack and fight, others with flight or playing dead.

 These differences in stress reactions are not very hereditary, but rather randomly distributed personality patterns.
 They were developed in the course of evolution to increase the probability of survival of groups.
 Heterogeneous groups have a higher chance of survival than homogeneous groups.
 This principle can be found today in industrial psychology.
-Groups with different personality types are more productive.
+Groups with different personality types are more productive in the long term, especially if they can understand and recognize the different characteristics.

 Gray’s fight/flight stress model distinguishes between 3 functional stress response systems.